The Key Signs of Hormone Imbalance

 When you’re feeling blue or irritated, as you can be when your hormones levels dip, you may want to eat more.

-That might be why drops in the hormone are linked to weight gain.
+That can be why drops in your hormones can be linked to weight gain.

 9. Headaches